Photonios/kpweb/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-kpweb is a super simple web client for a KeePassX database.
+kpweb is a super read-only simple web client for a KeePassX database.
 It's distributed as a single, self-contained binary that serves a web app over HTTP.
 The web app is written in TypeScript/React and is embedded in the binary that contains the HTTP server.

+## Disclaimer
+This is very early and experimental work.
+I build this for myself because I needed it and none of the available options statisfied me.
+It lacks a lot of features you might expect from a fully-fledged client.
+I might implement some of them at some point, but the current feature set is good enough for me.
+I am releasing this so that others might find it useful as well, it was not built with others in mind, but it could be.
+Feel free to fork :)

+## Features
+* As-you-type search through entries.
+* View username, password, URL and notes for entries.
+* Responsive design.
+* Copy to clipboard buttons
+* Show/hide password

+## Limitations
+* Read-only
+* Serves only one KeePass database file.
+* No tree view
+* No attachments
+* No tags
+* No plugins
+* No key file support
+* No icons
+* No history

 ## Configuration
 Configuration happens through environment variables:

 - `KPWEB_DATABASE`